Is My Spouse an Alcoholic?

 Additionally, if individuals exposed at a young age are exposed to alcohol by a genetically related parent, it can have a more severe impact.
 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), “genetics play a role, with hereditability approximately 60 percent.”
 Parents’ drinking habits can impact how their child interacts with alcohol.

 Finally, mental health is a significant factor in alcohol abuse.
-Individuals exposed to trauma, those suffering from a mood, personality, or anxiety disorder, and those with Attention-Deficit Hyperactivity-Disorder are at a much higher risk of developing a substance use disorder.
+Individuals exposed to trauma, those suffering from a mood, personality, or anxiety disorder, and those with Attention-Deficit hyperactivity disorder are at a much higher risk of developing a substance use disorder.

 What are the Long-Term Effects of Alcohol on the Brain?